Ashish-simpleCoder/classic-react-components/README.md

 ## Features

-- Comes with treeshaking
-- Typescript support
+- Built in Typescript
+- Supports Treeshaking
 - Small bundle size
 - Minimal and Easy to use
+- Open Source

 ## Installation